Liu Haixing

-Biography
+Early life and education

 Liu was born in Beijing, in April 1963, to Liu Shuqing, a diplomat and politician.
 His ancestral home is in Jiangyin, Jiangsu.
 After graduating from Beijing Foreign Studies University in 1985, he joined the Foreign Service.
 From 1987 to 1988, he studied at the International School of Public Administration in Paris, France.

+Political career

-He returned to China in 1988 and continued to work at the Translation Office of the Ministry of Foreign Affairs.
+Liu returned to China in 1988 and continued to work at the Translation Office of the Ministry of Foreign Affairs.
 From 1994 to 1996, he studied at the National School of Administration.
 After working in the Translation Office of the Ministry of Foreign Affairs for two years, he was appointed first secretary of the Chinese Embassy in France in 1998.
 In 2002, he became counsellor of the Permanent Mission of the People's Republic of China to the United Nations.
 He was made deputy director of the Western Europe Department of the Ministry of Foreign Affairs in 2003, and served until 2009, when he was chosen as envoy of the Chinese Embassy in France.

 In 2012, he succeeded Li Ruiyu as director of the European Department of the Ministry of Foreign Affairs, a post he kept until 2015.
 In 2015, he was promoted to become assistant foreign minister, a position he held until 2017.

-In March 2018, he took office as vice chairperson of the Supervision and Judicial Committee of the National People's Congress.

-In July 2022, Liu was appointed as Executive Deputy Director of the Office of the Central National Security Commission.
+In March 2018, he took office as vice chairperson of the Supervisory and Judicial Affairs Committee of the National People's Congress.
+In July 2022, Liu was appointed as Executive Deputy Director of the Office of the National Security Commission.